Undergraduate Courses

 Background

-Prerequisite: PHC301H1 and enrolled as a Year 4 student in the Pharmaceutical Chemistry Specialist program.
+Prerequisite: PHC301H1, and enrolled as a Year 4 student in the Pharmaceutical Chemistry specialist program.

 Corequisite: PHC300H1

-Exclusions: JFK1122H
+Exclusion: JFK1122H

 Lecturer